how to make beard hair soft for kissing

 The Split End Problem

-Beard oil doesn't fix split ends.
-Period.
-Once a hair splits, it's damaged for good and no product will repair it.
-Those frayed ends need to be cut off, not coated with product.
 The solution is simple: trim your beard regularly to remove the damaged bits, then apply oil to the healthy hair that remains.
 Guys who combine regular trimming with daily oil application get much better results than those who just rely on products alone.

 man touches beard during cleansing routine versus men touching beard absentmindely / habitually

-Does Touching My Beard Make It Dry?
+Does Touching My Beard Dry it Out?

-Washing and oiling your beard obviously means touching it - that's fine.
-The problem is the constant fidgeting with your beard numerous times throughout the day.
 Your fingers carry oils, dirt, and whatever else you've touched.
 Plus, each time you run your hand through your beard, you pull away some of the good oils you applied earlier.
 If you keep your beard clean and moisturized regularly, occasional touching won't ruin it.

 Leave a Reply